How to make a restaurant marketing plan?

 - Never skimp on quality.
 Image is important and is formed in the first few minutes and on such arbitrary things as the paper quality of your flyers.
 No matter what your business is like, you’ll want your customer to feel that he is in the hands of a professional.
 One could argue that the look and feel of your documentation is as important as the content it contains.
 In reality, many people only read the salient points of most documentation, but they do form a lasting opinion from the look of it.

-Restaurant marketing plans for getting new customers
+Restaurant marketing ideas for getting new customers

 Let’s get down to the nitty gritty – finding more restaurant customers!
 Now that you have an idea of who your customer is, and what you want to say to them, all you need is to find more of the same type of people.
 Armed with the image of your customer profile in your mind, create a prospect list.
 First decide how many people you need to contact in order to get the amount of business that you can handle while upholding your standards of quality.
 Then create a prospect list by looking for more people with the same profiles a your ideal client; people that would benefit from your product or services.